 Over more than a decade, The Gordon Parks Foundation has collaborated with over 10 leading educational institutions across the country to confer scholarships and prizes totaling more than 100 students pursuing disciplines—including photography, the visual arts, film, journalism, art history, and African and African American studies—that represent the breadth and integrity of Gordon Parks’ work.
 Current partners include Columbia Graduate School of Journalism, NYU Tisch School of the Arts, Fashion Institute of Technology, Ghetto Film School, Harvard University, National YoungArts Foundation, Pratt Institute, and Purchase College.

 Pratt Institute is considered a leading center for creativity and innovation that has a transformative impact on society and the world.
 Pratt’s Photography Department emphasizes a cross-disciplinary practice and a core curriculum that promotes student’s technical and conceptual development with the medium as well as a broad arts and liberal arts education.
-In 2017, The Gordon Parks Foundation began awarding three scholarships annually to exceptional students with financial need.
+In 2017, The Gordon Parks Foundation began awarding annual scholarships to exceptional students with financial need.

 New York University’s Tisch School of the Arts is the country’s preeminent center for the study of the performing, cinematic and emerging media arts.
 The program pairs a broad grounding in liberal arts with the intensive focus of an arts curriculum, which focuses on both making and understanding images.
 Alumni are not just photographers, but also art critics, filmmakers, photojournalists, and curators.
-The Gordon Parks Foundation began providing scholarships to three outstanding students annually in 2016.
+The Gordon Parks Foundation began providing scholarships to outstanding students annually in 2016.
 The funds are applied to tuition, school-related expenses and creative endeavors during their academic years.

 YoungArts is the core program of the National Foundation for Advancement in the Arts (NFAA).
 In 2012, the Gordon Parks Foundation selected the YoungArts program as one of the first partner organizations for the scholarship fund.
 YoungArts supports the next generation of artists from 15-18 years old in the visual, literary, design and performing arts, by assisting them at critical junctures in their educational and professional development.